SamuelEarl/data-science-reference-guide/HOW_TO_SETUP_DATA_SCIENCE_PROJECTS.md

 * You need an additional package for data analysis (add a new dependency).
 * You have found a better package and no longer need the older package (add new dependency and remove old dependency).

-If any of these occur, all you need to do is update the contents of your `environment.yml` file accordingly and then run the following command:
+If any of these occur, all you need to do is update the contents of your `environment.yml` file accordingly and then run the following commands:

 ```
+conda deactivate

 conda env update --file environment.yml --prune
 ```